WordPress/gutenberg/components/navigable-container/README.md

-NavigableContainer
+NavigableContainers
 =============

 `NavigableContainer` is a React component to render a container navigable using the keyboard.
 Only things that are focusable can be navigated to.
 It will currently always be a `div`.

-`NavigableContainer` is exported as three convenience classes: `NavigableMenu`, `NavigableGrid` and `TabbableContainer`. `NavigableContainer` itself is not exported. `NavigableMenu`, `NavigableGrid`, and `TabbableContainer` have some shared props, and some individual props.
+`NavigableContainer` is exported as two classes: `NavigableMenu` and `TabbableContainer`. `NavigableContainer` itself is **not** exported. `NavigableMenu` and `TabbableContainer` have the props listed below.
 Any other props will be passed through to the `div`.

 ----

-## Shared Props
+## Props

-These are the props that `NavigableMenu`, `NavigableGrid` and `TabbableContainer` all share.
+These are the props that `NavigableMenu` and `TabbableContainer`.
+Any props which are specific to one class are labelled appropriately.

-### initialSelector

-A selector which tells the component what to focus first inside it.
-If the selector is not matched, the first focusable item will be focused.
-This can be useful to focus the previously selected descendant when this component get focused.

-- Type: `String`
-- Required: No

 ### onNavigate